momiji15/gittingit/howto.md

 ## You added everything to be committed in git and you totally didn't mean to do that.
 So you jumped the gun and used `git add*` or `git -A` or something like that.
 All you need to do is type `git reset` to undo your damage.

+## You thought you reverted everything back to where things were at, and well you see that all of the files in your local repo are deleted.
+Take a breath.
+A big breath.
+We're going to get through this.
+Type `git log` and find the commit before you got yourself into this mess.
+Then after that type, `git reset --hard commitnumber`.
+Everything should be back in its place.
+And while you're at it...go ahead and make a backup of that folder.

 ## Deleting a folder

 ### If you have a local directory